School of Information and Library Science

 Applications for the spring semester are available September 1 through October 1.
 Applications for the fall semester are available February 1 through March 1.
 Applications are accepted only during the application windows.
 No late or paper applications are accepted.

-Questions can be addressed to the Undergraduate Student Services Coordinator, School of Information and Library Science, CB# 3360, 107 Manning Hall; or by sending email to sils-ug@ils.unc.edu; or by calling (919) 962-0208.
+Questions can be addressed to the Assistant Director of Undergraduate Advising and Programs, School of Information and Library Science, CB# 3360, 107 Manning Hall; by sending email to silsinfo@ils.unc.edu; or by calling (919) 962-0208.

 Professors

-Jaime Arguello, Robert Capra, Melanie Feinberg, David Gotz, Sandra Hughes-Hassell, Christopher (Cal) Lee, Gary Marchionini (Cary C. Boshamer Distinguished Professor), Javed Mostafa, Arcot Rajasekar, Brian W. Sturm, Helen R. Tibbo.
+Jaime Arguello, Jeffrey Bardzell, Robert Capra, Melanie Feinberg, David Gotz, Sandra Hughes-Hassell, Daniel Kreiss, Christopher (Cal) Lee, Gary Marchionini (Cary C. Boshamer Distinguished Professor), Arcot Rajasekar, Brian W. Sturm, Helen R. Tibbo (Alumni Distinguished Professor).

 Associate Professors

-Tressie McMillan Cottom, Bradley M. Hemminger, Mohammad Hossein Jarrahi, Lukasz Mazur, Ryan Shaw.
+Tressie McMillan Cottom, Bradley M. Hemminger, Mohammad Hossein Jarrahi (McColl Term Professor), Lukasz Mazur, Ryan Shaw.

 Assistant Professors

-Marijel (Maggie) Melo, Francesca Tripodi, Yue (Ray) Wang.
+Alexandra Chassanoff, Marijel (Maggie) Melo, William (Willie) Payne, Francesca Tripodi, Yue (Ray) Wang, Joseph Winberry.

 Teaching Associate Professor